gbc-iitd/US_UCL/README.md

 ## Unsupervised Contrastive Learning of Image Representations from Ultrasound Videos with Hard Negative Mining

-This is the official implementation of the UCL-method based on Hard Negative Mining, introduced in our paper.
+This is the official implementation of the UCL-method based on Hard Negative Mining, introduced in our paper [https://arxiv.org/abs/2207.13148](https://arxiv.org/abs/2207.13148).

 ### Installation